SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshVirtualServiceVirtualRouterServiceProvider.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::VirtualService.VirtualRouterServiceProvider resource property to the template.
-An object representing a virtual node service provider.
+An object that represents a virtual node service provider.

 ## SYNTAX